simonmackinnon/CertificationStudyNotes/AWS DevOps Professional/AWS-DEP-Notes.md

 		- To get the result, need to poll the step function DescribeExecution action until it's not "RUNNING"

 ### ECS
+- Docker
+ 	- Run "Containers" (app + runtime + dependencies packaged together) - Runs the same on any OS
+	- Containers created from Images (can find many public images on dockerhub.com, can store private images on ECR, etc.)
+	- Can run many containers on a machine
+	- VMs run on Guest OS on Hypervisor on Host OS, Containers run on Daemon on Host OS directly
+- ECS Clusters
+	- Grouping of EC2 instances running the ECS agent
+	- Run special ECS AMI
+	-

 ### OpsWorks